 Start of Block: Welcome

 Q1.1 Welcome to this survey!
 This survey is anonymous and is conducted for research purposes.
-It covers a representative sample of 1000 British people.
+It covers a representative sample of 1,000 British people.
 It takes around 20 min to complete.
 The survey contains lotteries and awards for those who get correct answer to some understanding questions.

 If you are attentive and lucky, you can win up to £250.
 Please answer every question carefully.

 End of Block: Welcome